sourTaste000/blog-rs/README.txt

 =========

-This repo stores all the projects that I've made while learning rust
+This repo stores all the projects that I've made while learning rust Some code still have errors and warnings it so it will not work.

-WARNING: probably the worst rust code that ever existed
+WARNING: probably thw worst rust code that ever existed